semisquircle/lil-car/README.md

 Shared directories/guest additions is generally unsupported for Mac versions <10.14, so the simplest method to get the widget onto the VM is through a network connection.

 1. Start the VM while connected to the internet.
-2. Enable file sharing on both the guest and host (System Preferences/Settings > Sharing > File Sharing).
+2. Enable file sharing on both the guest and host (System Preferences > Sharing > File Sharing).
 3. Open a new Finder window on the host and choose Go > Network.
 4. Find your VM device, click on "Connect As..." and log in using the guest's admin credentials.
 5. Navigate to the VM's main hard disk and copy the widget wherever you like!